raybishun/selfstudy/dev/cs/dotnetcore/intro_to_dotnet_core_3_1/README.md

 # Introduction to .NET Core 3.1

 ### Overview
-- ASP.NET Core now offers two options for creating Web applications: MVC apps and Razor Pages apps
+- ASP.NET Core now allows you to create web apps and web APIs for Windows, Linux and macOS
+- This includes: Razor Pages, MVC, Single Page Apps (SPA) using Angular, React, or React + Redux

 ### History
 - 1996 - ASP